thingmill/contact-form-api/README.md

 # Contact Form API

 A self hosted way to host a contact form on your website.
-A simple server written with Node.js and Express.js.
+A minimalistic server written in Node.js to fit your basic need.

 ## Features